← All guides·Test Guide·7 min read

 Start by reading the national PQAs carefully.
 They are publicly available and describe exactly the qualities that fire services are looking for.
 Understanding the values behind the framework — not just the labels — helps you reason about answers rather than guess.

-Practise timed SJT questions in a firefighter context.
+Practice timed SJT questions in a firefighter context.
 The discipline of committing to answers under time pressure, and reasoning through why certain responses are better than others, develops with repetition.
 Review every practice answer in detail — the rationale provided for each answer is as valuable as the score.

 When you encounter a practice question where you are uncertain, ask yourself: what would keep everyone safe?
 What would a watch manager want their crew to do?
 What response shows respect, honesty, and teamwork?
 These questions cut through most ambiguity.